pabloripoll/docker-platform-nginx-nodejs22/README.md

 - NodeJS 22.16 with NPM and YARN installed
 <br><br>

-## <a id="setup-containers"></a>Container Environment Settings

-Inside `./platform/nginx-nodejs` there are a dedicated GNU Make file and the main Docker directory with the required scripts and stack assets in the `./platform/nginx-nodejs/docker/config` directory to build the required platform configuration.
-Otherwise, it is not required to create its `.env` manually file for building the container.

-> **Note**: There is a `.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container if no GNU Make is available on developer's machine.
+> **Note**: There is a `./platform/nginx-nodejs/docker/.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container if no GNU Make is available on developer's machine.
 Otherwise, it is not required to create its `.env` manually file for building the container. web app environment: `./platform/nginx-nodejs/docker/.env`

 ```bash
 COMPOSE_PROJECT_LEAD="myproj"